etingof/snmpsim/README.txt

 Primary method of recording an SNMP snapshot is to run snmprec tool against your donor device.
-This tool will execute a series of SNMP GETNEXT queries for a specified range of OIDs over a chosen SNMP protocol version and store response data in a text file (AKA device file).
+This tool will execute a series of SNMP GETNEXT queries for a specified range of OIDs over a chosen SNMP protocol version and store response data in a text file.

-Device file format is optimized to be compact, human-readable and inexpensive to parse.
+Data file format is optimized to be compact, human-readable and inexpensive to parse.
 It's also important to store full and exact response information in a most intact form.
-Here's an example device file content:
+Here's an example data file content:

 1.3.6.1.2.1.1.1.0|4|Linux 2.6.25.5-smp SMP Tue Jun 19 14:58:11 CDT 2007 i686